 Pacific Biosecurity Partnerships Program

-In response to growing biosecurity threats in the Pacific and the Pacific step-up agenda, the Department of Foreign Affairs and Trade and the Department of Agriculture, Water and the Environment have entered into the Pacific Biosecurity Partnerships Program.
+In response to growing biosecurity threats in the Pacific and the Australian Government’s priorities in the region, the Department of Foreign Affairs and Trade and the Department of Agriculture, Fisheries and Forestry have entered into the Pacific Biosecurity Partnerships Program.
 Aimed at enhancing Australia's contribution to Pacific agricultural sector growth and improving food security through better market access and biosecurity outcomes, the partnership seeks to:

-- Develop and deliver a plant Biosecurity operations training accreditation program to strengthen Pacific Island countries biosecurity operational capabilities.
-This will assist Pacific National Plant Protection Organisations to meet the phytosanitary requirements of importing countries for plant products and reduce non-compliance incidences.
-This will reduce wastage and remedial costs, and boost the return on investment to rural communities and small exporter businesses.
+- Develop and deliver a plant export pathway operational training program to strengthen Pacific Island countries biosecurity operational capabilities.
+The training will target staff within Pacific National Plant Protection Organisations (NPPOs) and stakeholders along the plant export pathway to meet the phytosanitary requirements of importing countries for plant products and reduce non-compliance incidences.
+This will reduce wastage and remedial costs and boost the return on investment to rural communities and small exporter businesses.

 The partnership will focus predominantly on Papua New Guinea, Fiji, Solomon Islands, Vanuatu, Tonga, Samoa and Timor-Leste, but will also involve other Pacific island countries, particularly the ePhyto component.
 The partnership will play an important role in operationalising Australia's PACER Plus commitment to facilitating trade with Pacific Island countries.
 The partnership will work closely with the Australian Pacific Horticultural and Agricultural Market Access Program (PHAMA).